Natural Gas and the LNG Opportunity in British Columbia

 Because natural gas burns 50 per cent cleaner than coal, Canadian LNG can be used in Asia-Pacific markets to displace coal-fired electricity generation, creating jobs and prosperity at home while significantly reducing global GHG emissions.

 Lifecycle emissions within Canada will increase when projects currently proposed or under construction begin operation.
-However, when Canadian LNG is exported and used as an alternative to coal-fired power generation in global markets, this exported LNG will displace higher GHG emissions in overseas markets, resulting in significant net global emission savings.
-In other words, an increase in Canadian domestic emissions will be more than offset by a large net reduction in global emissions.
+However, when Canadian LNG is exported and used as an alternative to coal-fired power generation in global markets, this exported LNG will displace higher GHG emissions in overseas markets, resulting in a net reduction in global emissions.

 Generating Canadian Prosperity

-But a thriving LNG industy in B.C. would reverse that trend.
-As we emerge from the economic challenges brought about by the global pandemic, a thriving LNG industry could generate more than $500 billion in new investment, creating some 100,000 jobs across Canada and providing annual tax and royalty payments estimated to exceed $2.3 billion (source: Conference Board of Canada).
+A thriving LNG industry in B.C. could generate more than $500 billion in new investment, creating nearly 100,000 jobs across Canada and providing annual tax and royalty payments estimated at $2 billion.
+(Source: Conference Board of Canada, 2022).
 The LNG sector would become one of the largest revenue generators in British Columbia — and Canada.

 Benefitting Indigenous Communities